-But don’t just scrub your floors, get the clutter out of your garage, remove old food from your pantry, and wash your windows.
+But before you scrub your floors, get the clutter out of your garage, remove old food from your pantry, and wash your windows, consider these fantastic 21 hacks to clean your house the smart way.
 Consider your financial, banking and insurance accounts and conduct a little financial spring cleaning.
 Take a look at your internet-connected devices while you’re at it, such as your smartphones, your tablets, and your computers, and tidy up your digital life, as well.

 Financial Spring Cleaning

 “When we have chaotic surroundings or a fragmented mindset, the brain can perceive this as a sign that there is more demand for energy than our current capacity, which triggers the stress response,” according to Heidi Hanna, Ph.D. and CEO of Synergy and author of Stressaholic and The SHARP Solution in an article on the Huffington Post.

 Managing finances is one of the most stressful things many people do (or avoid).
 If you reduce clutter and know where to find your important documents, you’ll breathe easier.
 In addition to reducing stress, organizing your financial life can help in other ways: